 There is a very nice gift shop with cigars, wine accessories, wine glasses, clothing, and other gifts.
 A wine club is available at Dry Comal Creek.

 Live music takes place at the winery and you can sit under an outside covered patio to listen to the music.
 Other events including a grape stomp are held at the winery.
 Weddings, receptions, rehearsal dinners, and bridal showers are also held.

 Visit Dry Comal Creek to visit who has become known as the “pioneers” in Texas of Black Spanish wine.
-Dry Comal Creek Vineyards and Winery is on the Texas Hill Country Wine Trail.
+Dry Comal Creek Vineyards and Winery is part of the Texas Hill Country Wineries.